Robson04/Robson04/README.md

 Something more about me:

 I'm Robert from Poland.
 I'm seventeen years old.
 In next year i turn to eighteen.
 Apart from coding I have dirtbike hobby.
 I like fast riding and proverbial fumbling on the engine when it needs fix.
+Sport is also important to me.
+I build strength by using the gym.
+Recently, I adore involved in bodybuilding.

+---

+You can find me in discord.
+That's the communitator where you'll always find me.
+- Robson04#8010